Fence Post Repair: When Your Yard’s Backbone Needs a Chiropractor

 For extra strength, some pros use glue with screws.
 This can cut down on the number of screws needed.

-Proper screw placement is key for strong, long-lasting drywall installation.
+Proper drywall screw spacing is key for strong, long-lasting drywall installation.
 The right spacing and number of screws keep walls and ceilings secure while avoiding issues like screw pops or sagging.

 Two chicago handyman perform overhead ceiling drywall installation which requires more screws per sheet than wall installation